 The land and sea of the Iqaluit area has been home to Inuit and earlier populations for about four thousand years.
-Ilagiit nunagivaktangit were places regularly used for hunting, harvesting and gathering.
-Inuit groups traditionally had several ilagiit nunagivaktangit, which allowed them to move to follow game.

-Access to marine mammals and caribou determined where people lived well into the twentieth century, and travelling to hunt remains an important activity influenced by knowledge acquired over a long period of time.
-Archaeologists name the early cultures of Canada's eastern Arctic as pre-Dorset, Dorset, and Thule, and each of these peoples left artefacts to show where they lived.
+Access to marine mammals and caribou determined where people lived well into the twentieth century, and travelling to hunt remains an important activity influenced by knowledge acquired over millennia.
+Archaeologists name the early cultures of Canada's Eastern Arctic as pre-Dorset, Dorset, and Thule, and each of these peoples left artefacts to show where they lived.
 Some even left remains of their habitations around Frobisher Bay.
 Some of the oldest sites documented by archaeologists are at the northwestern tip of Frobisher Bay, near the mouth of the Sylvia Grinnell River and the present city of Iqaluit.
 Only a short boat ride from the city, people can visit the Thule village at Qaummaarviit Territorial Park.
+While the records of documented sites are not a perfect indication of where people lived, these patterns of use in the earliest times are quite similar to the more recent past.

-Mapping based on Inuit traditional knowledge reveals the origins of many Iqalummiut who originally came to Igaluit as adults and were still living there in the mid-1970s.
-Evidence in the maps of their traplines and the waters where they hunted stretch from Cape Dorset in the west to within 80 km of Pangnirtung in the east.
-This is not evidence of tremendous travel outwards from Igaluit, but of migrations from one area to another.
+Mapping based on Inuit traditional knowledge reveals the origins of many Iqalungmiut who originally came to Iqaluit as adults and were still living there in the mid-1970s.
+Evidence in the maps of their traplines and the waters where they hunted stretch from Cape Dorset in the west to within 80 kilometres of Pangnirtung in the east.
+This is not evidence of tremendous travel outwards from Iqaluit, but of migrations from one area to another.
 Yet these maps also confirm a continuing use of lands around Frobisher Bay.
-In 1885, anthropologist Franz Boas described four concentrations of winter settlements named Tornait, Operdniving and Tuarpukdjuag, and Nugumiut, all near Davis Strait around the tip of the Hall Peninsula.
+In 1885, anthropologist Franz Boas described four concentrations of winter settlements named Tornait, Operdniving and Tuarpukdjuaq, and Nugumiut, all near Davis Strait around the tip of the Hall Peninsula.
 Boas also applied the name Nugumiut to Inuit of this region, and described their winter routine: